Biggo03/RISC-V-Single-Cycle/README.md

 This project is a single-cycle implementation of a RISC-V microprocessor, developed using Verilog.
 This microarchiteecture will implement a subset of the RV32I instruction set architecture.

+A schematic of the implemented microarchitecture is available in this repository under "RISC-V Single-Cycle Shematic"

 # Supported instructions

 | Instruction | Type | Opcode | Description |